|Best For||Hobbyist Blogger|

 Design & Customization

-You can edit the HTML and CSS, but only if you can navigate the thousands of conditional statements in Blogger code editor.
+You can edit the HTML and CSS, but only if you can navigate the thousands of conditional statements in the Blogger code editor.

 You can change your design layout with Blogger’s built-in elements.